NavehVH/AutoKeyBot/README.md

 ## Script Bot Mode

-The Script Bot Mode provides access to a custom API with methods that allow you to control the player and retrieve live data during gameplay.
+The Script Bot Mode provides access to a custom API via an included DLL, which exposes methods to control the player and retrieve live gameplay data.

 *(Insert API methods image here)*